Reservoir Computing Approach to Quantum State Measurement

-We begin in Sec.~\ref{sec:quantumsystem} with a background on multi-qubit readout and a description of the joint dispersive readout task we consider in this work.
-We then give a high-level overview of our proposed RC quantum measurement system in Sec.~\ref{subsec:proposal}, and describe the model the Kerr network RC in Sec.~\ref{subsec:KerrRCmodel} We present the dynamics and performance of a specific Kerr RC classifying quantum measurement records in Sec.~\ref{subsec:RCdyn}.
+We begin in Sec.~\ref{sec:quantumsystem} with a description of the joint dispersive readout task we consider in this work.
+We then give a high-level overview of our proposed RC quantum measurement system in Sec.~\ref{subsec:proposal}, followed by a detailed description of the Kerr network RC model in Sec.~\ref{subsec:KerrRCmodel} Typical dynamics and performance of a specific Kerr RC classifying quantum measurement records are presented in Sec.~\ref{subsec:RCdyn}.
 We then demonstrate the ability of a Kerr RC to rapidly learn a quantum measurement task in Sec.~\ref{subsec:rapidcal}, enabling fast readout calibration.
-We explore the strong performance of RCs as small as two oscillators and understand our results through fundamental models of the Kerr network in Sec.~\ref{subsec:phasedyn}.
-Finally in Sec.~\ref{subsec:RCdesign} we explore how behaviour varies with system hyper-parameters and present basic principles for the optimization of a hardware RC.
+In Sec.~\ref{subsec:phasedyn}, we use an analysis of the Kerr RC phase space dynamics to explain the strong performance of RCs with as few as two Kerr nodes and develop an intuitive picture of RC processing.
+In Sec.~\ref{subsec:RCdesign} we explore how behaviour varies with system hyperparameters and present basic principles for the optimization of a hardware RC.